Building Efficiency

 • BE-4: Require Decarbonization of New Commercial Buildings

-Note: Ordinance 2021-13 also implements Renewable Energy CAP measure RE-3: Require Commercial Buildings to Install Solar Photovoltaic Systems.
+Note: Ordinance Nos.
+2022-13 and 2022-14 also implement Renewable Energy CAP measure RE-3: Require Commercial Buildings to Install Solar Photovoltaic Systems, as well as Clean and Efficient CAP measures CET-4: Require Residential Electric Vehicle Charging Stations (EVCS) and CET-5: Require Commercial EVCS.

-Ordinance 2021-13 development included public outreach and receipt of input, consultation with stakeholders, cost effectiveness analysis, drafting of the building code amendments, and recommendation with subsequent approval by the City’s Environmental Commission.
+The green building regulations underwent a development process which included public outreach and receipt of input, consultation with stakeholders, cost effectiveness analysis, drafting of the building code amendments, and review and recommendation for adoption by the City’s Environmental Commission.

 • Higher energy efficiency standards for residential and commercial buildings